intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 3. Specify Transformation Functions
 4. Trigger the program execution
 5. Collect final results
-6. Running the example on a local machine or a cluster
+6. Run the example on a local machine or a cluster

 #### 1. Obtain an execution environment